XanderThrows/RandomForestScamPrevention/README.md

 ## Dataset

 **Where did it come from?**
-- The dataset of over 10,000 lines was synthetically generated using Mockaroo: https://mockaroo.com/
+- The dataset of over 10,000 lines was synthetically generated using my own code in C#, references to it are omitted

 ---